CrunchyData/postgres-operator/docs/content/architecture/overview.md

 - `scheduler` (image: pgo-scheduler) - A container that runs `cron` and allows a user to schedule repeatable tasks, such as backups (because it is important to schedule backups in a production environment!)
-- `event` (image: pgo-event, optional) - A container that provides an interface to the `nsq` message queue and transmits information about lifecycle events that occur within the PostgreSQL Operator (e.g. a cluster is created, a backup is taken, etc.)

 The main purpose of the PostgreSQL Operator is to create and update information around the structure of a PostgreSQL Cluster, and to relay information about the